-Our corporate headquarters is located in San Jose, California, where we lease approximately 52,700 square feet of commercial space pursuant to operating leases that expire in 2027.
+Our corporate headquarters is located in San Jose, California, where we lease approximately 66,000 square feet of commercial space pursuant to operating leases that expire in the year ending January 31, 2030.
 In addition, we maintain additional offices in the United States and internationally in Australia, China and the United Kingdom.
 We believe that our facilities are suitable to meet our current needs.